 Historically, beer was seen as beneficial, and rightly so because it was often more sanitary than local water supplies.
 The water used to make beer was boiled early on in the brewing process which killed any pathogens.
 The alcohol produced during fermentation and the addition of hops helped to preserve it.
 Until modern civic water treatment plants became common beer was often the only reliable source of sanitary hydration.

 Marketers that came up with the longtime campaign for a famous Irish stout, “Guinness is good for you,” only helped to reinforce beer’s healthy image.
 Additionally, there has always been a perception that more robust alcoholic beverages increase virility.
-The honeymoon was named for the month’s supply of mead, honey wine, given to a newly wedded couple.
-It was believed that meat would aid them in successfully producing a son.
+The honeymoon was named for the month’s supply of mead—honey wine—given to a newly wedded couple.
+It was believed that mead would aid them in successfully producing a son.